sympy/sympy/doc/src/tutorial/matrices.rst

     >>> m.nullspace()
     []

-You can trace down which expression is underevaluated, by injecting a custom zero test which can print out warnings.
+You can trace down which expression is being underevaluated, by injecting a custom zero test which can print out warnings.

     >>> import warnings